usethesource/rascal-website/courses/RascalConcepts/Enumerating/Enumerating.md

 /asgStat(Id name, _) <- P
 ```

-The first two produce the integer elements of a set of integers, respectively, a range of integers.
+The first two produce the integer elements of a set of integers and a range of integers.
 Observe that the left-hand side of an enumerator is a pattern, of which `int x` is a specific instance.
 The use of more general patterns is illustrated by the third enumerator that does a deep traversal
 (as denoted by the descendant operator `/`) of the complete program `P` (that is assumed to have a